tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 3. We eventually reach a verified header by the witness which is not the same as the intermediary header (In the above example this is E).
 This is the point of bifurcation (This could also be the last header).

 This function then returns the trace of blocks from the witness node between the common header and the divergent header of the primary as it is likely as seen in the example to the right below that multiple headers where required in order to verify the divergent one.
 This trace will be used later (as is also described later in this document).

 ![](../imgs/bifurcation-point.png)

 Now, that an attack has been detected, the light client must form evidence to prove it.
-There are three types of attacks that either the primary of witness could have done to try fool the light client into verifying the wrong header: Lunatic, Equivocation and Amnesia.
-As the consequence is the same and the data required to prove it is also very similar, we bundle these attack styles together in a single evidence:
+There are three types of attacks that either the primary or witness could have done to try fool the light client into verifying the wrong header: Lunatic, Equivocation and Amnesia.
+As the consequence is the same and the data required to prove it is also very similar, we bundle these attack styles together in a single
+evidence:

 ```golang
 type LightClientAttackEvidence struct {